Gauvino/jellyfin.org/docs/general/clients/kodi.md

 Media in Kodi's database is automatically kept in sync with the server in one of several ways:

 - Startup sync - Each time Kodi starts, it will reach out to the Kodi Sync Queue plugin in the server and request all updated media since its last check-in time (when Kodi was last shut down).
 - Live sync - This happens while Kodi is running.
-When the server updates an item, it will send a notification to Kodi over a websocket connection that it has new media that need to be updated.
+When the server updates an item, it will send a notification to Kodi over a websocket connection that it has new media that needs to be updated.

 ### Install Jellyfin for Kodi Add-on